Cell Phone Ticket | Distracted Driving

 There are 2 ways to fight your traffic ticket: 1 - you go to the court alone and try to fight it by yourself.
 Here results are unpredictable, and you should also study the peculiarities of the traffic laws related to your ticket and prepare everything by yourself.
 2 - The second and the best way is to hire a professional traffic tickets paralegal and they'll do everything instead of you with much better results and fewer expenditures.

-👉What if I can't be present in court during a hearing associated with my case?
+👉What if I can't be present in court during a hearing associated with cell phone ticket case?

 If you decided to fight your ticket by yourself it's better to attend the hearing associated with your case.
 Otherwise, you WILL be convicted while being absent.
 In case if you're resorting to the help of a traffic tickets lawyer your presence in court isn't always needed.
 Should your attendance be needed as a witness you will be advised way in advance about your hearing.